microsoft/aoai-api-simulator/docs/running-deploying.md

 make docker-run-simulated-api
 ```

 This make rule will pick up the .env file and pass the environment variables to the container.
-It will also mount a volume such that recordings from the simulator are written to a `.recording` folde off of the repository root.
+It will also mount a volume such that recordings from the simulator are written to a `.recording` folder off of the repository root.
 Review the `Makefile` for more details.

 If you want to run the docker container with different environment variables, you can do so.
 Some examples of this are given below: